Check this list if you have questions about the class.

 Each assignment will be posted at least a week before it is due.

-You will have to complete all the assignments because they are part of your marking period grade.
+You will have to complete all the assignments.
+They are part of your marking period grade.

-Homework assignments are posted at my HMS teacher site (for laptops and desktops) and at Edmodo (for all devices).
+Listening assignments are posted at my HMS teacher site (for laptops and desktops) and on Canvas (for all devices).

 Complete work in a timely fashion.